 Make sure that all the employees of the organisation are aware of the policies and that they are able to discuss the issues, pertaining to drugs and alcohol, freely with the HR staff without repercussion.

 Employ various channels to raise awareness of issues related to alcohol and drug abuse with your employees.
 This can include training sessions, staff discussions, posters in staff areas and regular items such as notices on newsletters.

 Train management staff to identify addictive behaviour before it becomes a greater problem

 Provide training to managers so that they can identify the behavioural signs among employees that may be addicted to any substance abuse.
 These signs can include arriving late to work, frequent absence, mood swings in the workplace, irrational behaviour, disagreements with peers, or a decrease in their work productivity.

 Training the management staff for this purpose will help to provide the solutions even before the problem gets out of hand.
 Implementing an effective drug and alcohol awareness programme in your company will not only enhance the performance and productivity of your employees, but will also help them to stay safe.

 The long-term benefits include a reduction in the number of absences and a greater level of trust between peers.
 If an employee feels valued, they are much more likely to come forward if they have a problem.
 Raising awareness and allowing them access to support without the additional threat of disciplinary action for their actions outside of work can make all the difference in helping someone beat addiction.

-At Flexebee, we offer a range of courses specifically tailored to the care sector that cover issues to do with mental health.
+At Flexebee, we offer a range of Mental Health courses specifically tailored to the care sector that cover issues around mental health.
 These include: Drugs and Alcohol Awareness, Mental Health Awareness, Self-Harm Awareness and Stress Awareness.